 The BBFC's downgrading of staff should be welcome by any person concerned about censorship issues.
 For years the BBFC have claimed to possess nigh on mythical 'expertise' in matters of taste and decency in films.
 It should be interesting

 to see them publicly trying to continue these claims when they internally insist that such expertise does not exist among their staff and therefore need not be paid for in wages.

 The Policy Director is the principal adviser on policy and public affairs to the Chief Executive.
 Alexandra Evans today takes over from David Austin (OBE), who in turn is appointed to replace BBFC Director David Cooke, when he retires from his

 role as Director on 10 March.

 The Policy Director is responsible for coordinating the BBFC's policy work and managing and leading on its public affairs effort.
 The role is also responsible for managing the BBFC's research, communications and education programmes.

 Alexandra Evans, BBFC Policy Director said:

-possible level of child protection and information provision for those making decisions about the content children are watching.
-I will also be working with the BBFC's Communication and Education teams to ensure the BBFC's services and education
+the best possible level of child protection and information provision for those making decisions about the content children are watching.
+I will also be working with the BBFC's Communication and Education teams to ensure the BBFC's services and

-Reya where she specialised in developing and implementing multifaceted advocacy strategies on behalf of a wide range of clients.
-She has advised on numerous public interest and human rights law issues, in particular the right to freedom of expression.
+Mishcon de Reya where she specialised in developing and implementing multifaceted advocacy strategies on behalf of a wide range of clients.
+She has advised on numerous public interest and human rights law issues, in particular the right to

-the BBFC have been a pleasure to work with.
+colleagues at the BBFC have been a pleasure to work with.
 We now provide a better service to the industry, without compromising our standards, and we have a more respectful relationship with content creators themselves.
-I shall miss this endlessly fascinating work,
+I shall miss this

 Patrick Swaffer, BBFC President said: